mksmw/DaveChrome/readme.md

 # Dave Runner

-A bootleg Chrome Dino game that I replaced with one of my friend david, all assets are made by me using Piskel (except for the track)
+This is my version of the well-known T-rex runner game with a slight twist in the model, where the T-rex is replaced with a friend of mine.
+All assets, except for the track, were made by me using Piskel."

 ## How to play